OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Send us a Pull Request with your Better Code Hub Badge added [here](https://github.com/OpenSourceSpringCleaning/OpenSourceSpringCleaning.github.io/blob/master/SpringCleaningScoreBoard.md).
 This is our Open Source Spring Cleaning Score Board.
 You can also send us an e-mail with it if you prefer, and we'll put it up there.
 The code for the Badge can be found by clicking on the  ⚙ icon in Better Code Hub after running an initial analysis.

-* Then proceed to creating 'SpringCleaning'-labelled issues using [Better Code Hub](https://bettercodehub.com).
-[Editing and creating GitHub labels](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)
+* Then proceed to creating 'SpringCleaning'-labelled issues using [Better Code Hub](https://bettercodehub.com).[Here's how.](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)

 * To enable Better Code Hub to run on every Push and Pull Request, click the ⚙ icon and toggle the "Push & Pull request analysis" switch.